 Wondering how to get to Santorini from Athens, London, Scotland, the US, Mykonos and other Greek islands?
 Wonder no more.
 Below you will find all the information you need 😉

-Located in the Aegean Sea, only 200 km southeast of Athens, Santorini is one of Greece’s most popular islands and amongst the world’s top island destinations.
+Located in the Aegean Sea, only 200 Km southeast of Athens, Santorini is one of Greece’s most popular islands and amongst the world’s top dream destinations.

 Because of its geographical position, most of Santorini’s visitors include a quick stop in Athens and/or Mykonos in their itinerary.

 Getting to Santorini from those two places isn’t complicated.
 There are direct flights to Santorini from Athens and other European cities, such as London, Amsterdam, Frankfurt, Paris and Rome.